higornobrega/initproject/readme.md

+## Before we start

+The following project was tested in DeepinOS and its code base was created in MacOS.
+Maybe (or not) some modifications are necessary, in cases of SOs other than those two.

+That said, let's go.

 ## What I Do.

 I'm a small project that automates the creation of repositories on both the computer and the GitHub platform.